near/bos-loader/README.md

 }
 ```

+## Replacements

 The replacements file is an optional file where placeholders and values they should resolve to are specified.
-The file
+Think of replacements as environment variables for your components which are injected before writing the component code on chain

-should have the following format:
+The file should have the following format:

 ```json
 {